The Charles Sheils Charity is easily the largest “almshouse” charity in Ireland, and one of the largest in the U.K.

 Until 2004 the charity provided a free house, but inflation together with the necessity to modernise the houses to accepable modern standards meant that the charity would inevitably have run out of money unless change came.

-The charity obtained the power to charge and this has enabled the charity to refurbish all of our 24 houses in Armagh and is presently undertaking the complete refurbishment of the houses at Killough.
+The charity obtained the power to charge and this has enabled it to refurbish our houses in Armagh, Killough and Carrickfergus.

 All our northern houses are Listed, so expensive to renovate, and presently no grants are available either from the Heritage Service or N.I.
 Housing Executive.
 Our charges are below those elsewhere in the social housing sector and most of our Northern Irish residents receive full or partial Housing Benefit.